MartinL1/I2C_DMAC/README.md

 ## __Installation__

-After download simply un-zip the file and place the DMAC and I2C_DMAC directories in your ...Arduino/libraries folder.
+After download simply un-zip the file and place the I2C_DMAC directory in your ...Arduino/libraries folder.
 The Arduino folder is the one where your sketches are usually located.

 ## __Usage__